 CNP Transactions and Fraud Risk

-Aite, an independent research and advisory firm, found back in 2016 that CNP transactions accounted for 45% of all credit card fraud in the U.S. That number is only on the rise with the widespread adoption of EMV, or chip, technology across the country.
-With EMV chip cards making card present theft more difficult, fraudsters are moving their efforts online.
+A study conducted by the Federal Reserve in 2018 demonstrated the decline in card-present fraud from $3.68 billion in 2015 to $2.91 billion in 2016.
+However, during that same time, eCommerce card-not-present fraud increased by $1.17 billion.
+That number is on the rise with the widespread adoption of EMV, or chip, technology across the country.
+With EMV chip cards making card-present theft more difficult, fraudsters are moving their efforts online.

 First, ensure your website payments are made through a secure gateway.
 Investing in a technology that will keep your customer’s information safe is well worth it in the long run for your business.

-Next, make sure you’re capturing all of the necessary information at the point of checkout from your customer – card number simply isn’t enough!
+Next, make sure you’re capturing all of the necessary information at the point of checkout from your customer that is more than simply requesting a credit card number.

 - Customer Contact Information: Phone number, email address, and billing/shipping address are especially important for high-value transactions.